flodef/FiMs-Pay/README.md

 10. Click on `+ CREATE CREDENTIALS` then `API Keys`
 11. Copy your new created API key and Paste it in your `.env.local` settings file and / or in Vercel's Environment Variables under `NEXT_PUBLIC_GOOGLE_API_KEY` (for example, `NEXT_PUBLIC_GOOGLE_API_KEY=MY_API_KEY`).

-NOTES:
+---

+> **Notes**
+>
--   Never give your API Key to anybody untrusted as it can be used against you.
+> -   Never give your API Key to anybody untrusted as it can be used against you.
--   To avoid this, you can restrict your key by clicking on it in the `APIs & Services` dashboard, then use Application Restrictions or API Restrictions (at least, tick `Google Sheets API`) then `Save`
+> -   To avoid this, you can restrict your key by clicking on it in the `APIs & Services` dashboard, then use Application Restrictions or API Restrictions (at least, tick `Google Sheets API`) then `Save`
--   You should also never commit it on Github in `.env.example` (`.env.local` file always stays on your device, and Vercel's Environment Variables are encrypted by default).
+> -   You should also never commit it on Github in `.env.example` (`.env.local` file always stays on your device, and Vercel's Environment Variables are encrypted by default).

+---

 ## Languages

 As of today, the app has been translated in english, esperanto, spanish, french, japanese and portuguese.
 That's already great, but we can do better...

-Please, feel free to add your own language in the [`locales`](https://github.com/flodef/FiMs-Pay/blob/master/examples/point-of-sale/locales) folder.
+Please, feel free to add your own language in the [`locales`](https://github.com/flodef/FiMs-Pay/blob/master/locales) folder.
 To do so, copy the `en` folder and rename it to your language own ISO 639-1 code [5].
-Then use the json format provided, where you need to translate the right text part (for example, ```"merchants": "List of Merchants"``` where `merchants` is the immuable id and `List of Merchants` is the translation).
+Then use the json format provided, where you need to translate the right text part (for example, `"merchants": "List of Merchants"` where `merchants` is the immuable id and `List of Merchants` is the translation).

 I would be very happy to receive your translated texts and add it to the project.
 In that case, kindly send a Pull Request ;-)